Content Marketing Trends for 2023

 In fact, in 2020, nearly 40% of marketers say content marketing is a crucial part of their overall marketing strategy.

-While you can hire a content marketing agency to do the work for you, it pays to learn the ropes and learn how to create a marketing strategy on your own.
+While you can hire a digital marketing agency to do the work for you, it pays to learn the ropes and learn how to create a marketing strategy on your own.
 Here is a content marketing strategy checklist to guide you through.

 A content marketing strategy lays down the framework of your content marketing, and answers the following key questions: